What is a Life Coach vs. a Therapist or Consultant

 • Career Coaches

-• Family Life & Relationship Coaches
+• Family Life and Relationship Coaches

-• Health & Wellness Coaches
+• Health and Wellness Coaches

 • Spiritual Coaches

-• Positive Psychology & Mindfulness Coaches
+• Positive Psychology and Mindfulness Coaches

 • Confidence Coaches